witkovsky/CharFunTool/README.md

-# Characteristic-functions
+# CharFunTool: The Characteristic Functions Toolbox
 MATLAB repository of characteristic functions and inversion algorithms.

 About
 =====

-The Characteristic functions toolbox (CharFun Toolbox) consists of a set of algorithms for evaluating selected characteristic funcions and algorithms for numerical inversion of the (combined and/or compound) characteristic functions, used to evaluate the probability density function (PDF) and the cumulative distribution function (CDF).
+The Characteristic Functions Toolbox (CharFunTool) consists of a set of algorithms for evaluating selected characteristic funcions and algorithms for numerical inversion of the (combined and/or compound) characteristic functions, used to evaluate the probability density function (PDF) and the cumulative distribution function (CDF).

 The toolbox includes several different inversion algorithms, including those based on simple trapezoidal rule for computing the integrals defined by the Gil-Pelaez formulae, and/or by using the FFT algorithm for computing the Fourier transform integrals.